 Lastly, Prowlers are those intentionally seeking positions in church ministries with direct access and control of minors with the clear intent to isolate and abuse.
 Prowlers are the professional child molesters having gone to great lengths to identify weak churches with few child protection protocols.
 Prowlers promote themselves as exemplary individuals with stellar credentials, employee of the month performers, qualified and likeable to be a part of your growing ministry.
 They will likely navigate the qualification process with ease thus obtaining the right position within the church

 Traditional prevention strategies have failed to address the various methods that abusers use to gain access to and abuse children in church ministries.
 Beyond background screening and 3 person rules, churches must implement a more effective strategy with clear and measurable goals to combat an enemy that, according to the FBI, “looks and acts like one of us.”
 Having defined the access methods of Sliders, Emergers, and Prowlers, you can now create a more effective child safety system within your church to protect the children in your care.

-Rick Braschler has dedicated his 23 year career to protect and empower ministries throughout the world.
+Rick Braschler has dedicated his career to protecting and empowering ministries throughout the world.
 As a Senior Risk Consultant, a Director of Risk Management, a subject-matter expert, and an ordained pastor, Rick’s blend of education and experiences offer him a unique perspective on balancing opportunities with risk in a ministry setting.
 Rick is the author of “The Child Protection Plan,” a comprehensive guide to combat child abuse in youth serving organizations.
 This plan, considered “First Rate” by former U.S. Attorney General, John Ashcroft, is a new, innovative approach to combat this age-old threat to children in ministry programming.
 Rick is a loving husband, avid fisherman, and the father of five wonderful kids.
-You can contact Rick at [email protected], or call 417-266-3337.